 Getting ready for my next OT and PT evaluation in November.

 Able to tie plastic bags but still unable to tie my shoelaces

 Able to hold my drumstick and make a slight stroke with it :)

-Whether you question is related to me Living as a Stroke Survivor, Online Marketer or Tiling Expert, I'd love to hear from you so feel free to ask your questions here!
+Whether your question is related to me Living as a Stroke Survivor, Online Marketing or Tiling Expert, I'd love to hear from you so feel free to ask your questions here!